Nuestra Belleza Latina 2012: Episode 4 {March 25, 2012} (Selected top 12 finalists to compete in Nuestra Belleza Latina 2012)

-In the third show of Nuestra Belleza Latina, 24 semi-finalists opened the show dancing the theme of Rihanna "We Found Love" with super sexy silver dresses.
+In the third show of Nuestra Belleza Latina, 24 semi-finalists opened the show dancing the theme of Rihanna "We Found Love" with silver dresses.
 Twelve of them were to receive the news that would enter the house of beauty to compete for a contract with Univision and $250,000.
 This night was a gala full of nerves and emotions.

-Giselle Blondet informed us that the Venezuelan Gretchen Serrao left the competition due to personal problems.
+Giselle Blondet informed that the Venezuelan Gretchen Serrao left the competition due to personal problems.
 Last week the girls had their first challenge, quinceañera dress and reflect the sweetness of the time to go out in the May issue of Seventeen magazine, the winners were Nataliz Jimenez, Ligia de Uriarte and Vanessa de Roide.
 Julian assumed that among the winners two were of his team, Nataliz of Dominican Republic and Ligia of Mexico.

 The time to reveal the result reached by the public for two weeks to vote for their favorites.
 Cindy, Ligia, Ximena and Adriana were the first who took the stage for your future in Nuestra Belleza Latina, Cindy but was saved by the votes of the public did not survive the second round.

 They have not yet entered the mansion and the girls begun to have conflicts, Giselle showed us the video.
 Patricia Cardona criticized Karla Marquez for her dance and Essined Aponte criticized Vanessa de Roide, her compatriot.
 De Roide stated that it upsets her.
 Elizabeth said Lidislay did not do well in the recording of this talent.